Seamus Heaney: Quotations - Index

 File 1 File 2 File 3

-Material on these pages comprise a commonplace record of the author’s best-known writings in prose and verse to be met in articles, reviews, monographs & essays including a wide range of monographs, articles, post-graduate dissertations and student essays.
-The resultant compilation is a reader’s notebook and not a publication.
-Visitors to these pages are strongly encouraged to check original texts before quoting material cited herein, as stated in the “Terms & Conditions”.
+Material on these pages comprises a commonplace record of the author’s best-known writings in prose and verse to be met in articles, reviews, and essays including a wide range of monographs, post-grad dissertations and student essays.
+The resultant compilation is a reader’s notebook and not an anthology or a publication of the poet’s works.
+Visitors to these pages are strongly encouraged to check original texts before quoting versions cited herein, as stated more generally in the “Terms & Conditions” of RICORSO.

 A Selection of Poems by Seamus Heaney